Pranjalab/enc/readme.md

 - **🔒 Project-Level Encryption**: Each project is an independent encrypted vault (using `gocryptfs`).
 Keys are never stored on the server's disk.
 - **👁️ Session Monitoring**: Active sessions are monitored.
 Closing your terminal locks the session instantly.
 - **🚀 Runtime Encryption**: Code is decrypted on-the-fly into a secure RAM buffer for execution and wiped immediately after.
-- **⚡ SSHFS Integration**: Mount your remote encrypted projects locally to editing them with your favorite IDE (VS Code, Vim, etc.) as if they were on your machine.
+- **⚡ SSHFS Integration**: Mount your remote encrypted projects locally to edit them with your favorite IDE (VS Code, Vim, etc.) as if they were on your machine.
 - [x] **Role-Based Access Control**: Granular permission management for Admins and Developers.

 ---